 "I would like to thank all the guests for staying to watch today's comprehensive exercise until the very end.

-I believe that all members of the team fully demonstrated the results of their daily training and achieved the expected results.
+We believe that all members of the group fully demonstrated the results of their daily training and achieved the expected results.

-I also believe that today's exercise was highly effective in helping the participants acquire skills to respond to disasters and improve mutual cooperation.
+Furthermore, I believe that today's exercise was highly effective in helping participants acquire disaster response techniques and improve mutual cooperation.

-We, the members of the fire brigade, are determined to use this exercise as an opportunity to further work hard and respond to the expectations of local residents as the closest disaster prevention organization, and to face any disasters that may arise.
+We, the members of the fire brigade, are determined to use this exercise as an opportunity to further improve ourselves as the most familiar disaster prevention organization and to face disasters in response to the trust placed in us by local residents.

-In closing, I hope that Hokuryu Town will become a disaster-free, bright, and livable town, and I ask all of our distinguished guests to continue to provide us with guidance in the future.
-That's it! said General Superintendent Shigeyuki Nakayama.
+In closing, I hope that Hokuryu Town will become a disaster-free, bright, and livable town, and I would like to ask all the distinguished guests to continue to provide guidance in the future.
+That's all!" said Director General Nakayama Shigeyuki.

-"I have been appointed to speak today, so I would like to say a few words.
-Although there was some concern about rain this morning, we were blessed with good weather, and I would like to offer my sincere congratulations on the successful holding of the Hokuryu Fire Drill 2025, which has concluded safely.
+“I have been nominated, so I would like to say a few words.
+Although there was some concern about rainfall this morning, we have been blessed with good weather, and I would like to offer my heartfelt congratulations on the successful completion of the 2025 Hokuryu Fire Drill, which was held with great fanfare.
 I offer my heartfelt congratulations.

-I would like to express my respect and gratitude to all the members of the fire brigade for being aware of their responsibilities as members of the brigade on a daily basis, and for having undergone advance training and been deployed today despite your busy schedules.
+I would like to express my respect and gratitude to all the members of the fire brigade for always being aware of their responsibilities as members of the fire brigade, and for having undergone prior training and been deployed today despite their busy schedules.

-In particular, in terms of discipline training, we were unable to conduct the traditional company training of the Hokuryu Fire Brigade, but we did have platoon training, and it was the first time in a long time that a platoon of 27 members of the Hokuryu Fire Brigade had done so.
-It was a very unified training, and I was very moved by the sound of the 27 members' footsteps, which were unified and loud.
+In particular, in terms of discipline training, we were unable to carry out the traditional company training of the Hokuryu Fire Brigade, but we also had platoon training, which was the first time in a long time that 27 members of the Hokuryu Fire Brigade had trained in a platoon.
+It was a very cohesive training, and I was very moved by the sound of the 27 members' footsteps, which made a loud, unified sound.
 Thank you very much for your hard work.

-I believe it is extremely important and beneficial to instill awareness of fire safety from an early age.
+I believe that it is extremely important and fortunate to teach children about fire safety from an early age.

 We would like to ask for your continued guidance, especially from parents and guardians.

-The weather this year has not been very good since early spring, and although it is still only June, we have already seen several days of midsummer temperatures.
+This year, the weather has not been very good since early spring, and although it is still only June, we have already seen several days of midsummer temperatures.

-Agricultural crops, especially rice, appear to be growing well, and we are looking forward to a good harvest this autumn.
+Agricultural crops, especially rice, appear to be growing well, and we are looking forward to a good harvest this fall.

-However, I have heard that there is a tendency for drought to occur across the country, and there are some concerns about water in our town as well, so we are hoping for moderate weather and rainfall in the future.
+However, I have heard that there is a nationwide trend toward drought, and there are some concerns about water in our town as well, so we hope for good weather and moderate rainfall in the future.

-As the Superintendent-General mentioned at the beginning of the year, forest fires have broken out both at home and abroad since the beginning of the year.
-Forest fires can take a long time to extinguish, due in part to the difficulty of securing water resources for firefighting.
+As the Superintendent-General mentioned at the beginning, forest fires have been occurring both in Japan and overseas since the beginning of the year.
+Forest fires can take a long time to extinguish, as securing water for firefighting is difficult.

-Our town has had forest fires in the past, although they were small scale.
-I hope that such fires will not occur in the future.
-I also hope that we will avoid house fires or natural disasters such as earthquakes, strong winds, and heavy rains.
-In the unlikely event that a fire does occur, I hope that you will all work hard to keep the damage to a minimum.
+Our town has experienced forest fires in the past, albeit on a small scale.
+I hope that such fires will not occur in the future, and I also hope that house fires, or natural disasters such as earthquakes, strong winds, and heavy rains will not occur.
+In the unlikely event that a fire does occur, I hope that everyone will work hard to keep the damage to a minimum.

-We hope that in the future, in addition to the members' continued hard work and diligent training on a daily basis, we will also continue to educate the townspeople about fire and disaster prevention, so that the town will remain safe and secure, free from fires and disasters.
+We hope that in the future, in addition to the members' ongoing, diligent training, we will also continue to educate the townspeople about fire and disaster prevention, so that the town will remain safe and secure, free from fires and disasters.

-"In closing, I wish the Hokuryu Fire Brigade continued success, and I wish good health and happiness to all the members and everyone participating today, and I would like to offer my congratulations.
-Congratulations to everyone today," said Chairman Nakamura.
+"In closing, I would like to extend my best wishes for the continued growth of the Hokuryu Fire Brigade, as well as for the health and happiness of all the members and everyone participating today.
+I would like to conclude my speech with a congratulatory message.
+Congratulations on your participation today," said Chairman Nakamura.

 Members lined up in an orderly fashion